adamgoossens/dontpanic/openshift/kubevirt-dedicated-resources.md

 That means your VM will be given whatever spare capacity is available on the host above 100 millicores worth of CPU time, **regardless of how many cores/threads/sockets you specify in the `VirtualMachine` definition**.

+If you increase the vCPU count by adjusting the sockets, cores and threads parameters above, all you will do is increase the number of QEMU threads running in your `qemu-kvm` process.
+All of these threads will still reside within the cgroup constraints of your pod - in short, they'll start competing with one another for increasingly scarce CPU time.

 This means that if the node is heavily committed, you will end up with your VM being squeezed into just 100 millicores worth of time - this is not going to work, and the VM will run miserably.